 Learn more about Rocket Dollar

 Fidelity is one of the larger brokers in the US.
 It is designed to serve the vast majority of individual investors.
-For the average buy-and-hold investor, Fidelity’s platform offers a large selection of tools, research, and resources.
+Fidelity’s platform offers a large selection of tools, research, and resources for the average buy-and-hold investor.
 Fidelity offers Active Trader Pro, a downloadable program with streaming real-time data and a customizable trading interface for more active investors and full-on traders.
 Despite covering these two broad bases quite thoroughly, it is important to note that Fidelity does not currently offer commodities or futures options.

 Learn more about Fidelity